AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_firewall.html.markdown

 * `gw_name` - (Required) The name of gateway.
 * `base_policy` - (Optional) New base policy.
 Valid Value: "allow-all" or "deny-all".
 * `base_log_enabled` - (Optional) Indicates whether enable logging or not.
 Valid Value: true or false.
 * `policy` - (Optional) New access policy for the gateway.
 Type: String (valid JSON).
-6 fields are required for each policy item: src_ip, dst_ip, protocol, port, allow_deny, log_enable.
-Valid values are
+6 fields are required for each policy item: src_ip, dst_ip, protocol, port, allow_deny, log_enabled.
   * `src_ip` - CIDRs separated by comma or tag names such "HR" or "marketing" etc.  e.g.: "10.30.0.0/16,10.45.0.0/20".
-The aviatrix_firewall_tag resource should be created prior to using the tag name
+The aviatrix_firewall_tag resource should be created prior to using the tag name.
   * `dst_ip` - CIDRs separated by comma or tag names such "HR" or "marketing" etc.  e.g.: "10.30.0.0/16,10.45.0.0/20".
-The aviatrix_firewall_tag resource should be created prior to using the tag name
+The aviatrix_firewall_tag resource should be created prior to using the tag name.
   * `protocol`: "all", "tcp", "udp", "icmp", "sctp", "rdp", "dccp".
   * `port`: a single port or a range of port numbers. e.g.: "25", "25:1024".
-  * `action`: "allow" or "deny"
+  * `action`: "allow" or "deny".
   * `log_enabled`: true or false.

 ## Import